crouchingtigerhiddenadam/ecma-pl0/README.md

 JavaScript implementation of PL/0.
 Based on the PL/0 programming language from Algorithms + Data Structures = Programs by Niklaus Wirth.

 ## Notes
+The `odd` condition is currently not implemented, but will be in the next push.
 The `const` and `var` statements are currently not implemented or required.
 The `echo` statement replaces the original `!` statement, though `!` can still be used.